 The highest levels of human impact are shown to be along the key routes of accessibility viz. the "T-junction" formed by the N3 and N2 highways and along the provincial roads.
-In addition to the "T-junction" (Figure 2.4), Figure 2.5, Figure 2.6 and Figure 2.7 show that there is a concentration of people in the "shadow corridor" which runs parallel to the N2 highway.
+In addition to the "T-junction" (Figure 2.6), Figure 2.7 and Figure 2.8 show that there is a concentration of people in the "shadow corridor" which runs parallel to the N2 highway.

-The urban category of land cover consists of settlements with land uses i.e. "human activity that is associated with a specific land unit in terms of utilisation, impact or management practice" (Thompson 1999: presentation) such as residential, commercial, industrial, administration, recreation etc. The KZN office of the Department of Rural Development and Land Reform (DRDLR) updated the methodology used in the 2009 study on "Rural Settlements" and "Urban Edges" (see Section 2.1 in IMP 2016) to identify the larger settlements shown in Figure 2.8.
+The urban category of land cover consists of settlements with land uses i.e. "human activity that is associated with a specific land unit in terms of utilisation, impact or management practice" (Thompson 1999: presentation) such as residential, commercial, industrial, administration, recreation etc. The KZN office of the Department of Rural Development and Land Reform (DRDLR) in 2014 updated the methodology used in the 2009 study on "Rural Settlements" and "Urban Edges" (see Section 2.1 in IMP 2016) to identify the larger settlements shown in Figure 2.9.
+Also shown in Figure 2.9, in purple, is the 2019 WorldPop Urban Building Pattern (Dooley et al. 2020) which shows that the rate of densification for certain of the "rural settlements" are increasing as the 2019 WorldPop Urban Building Pattern dataset classifies these polygons as "urban" due to the proximity of the buildings to one another.
+Whilst the methodologies and the scale of the raw data used in these two studies were different, it is highlighted in Figure 2.9 that for those areas in KZN conventionally identified as "rural", the densities within these areas need to be monitored as increasing densities require higher levels of services.